Code-Institute-Submissions/ms3-cookery-instructions_AugResub/README.md

 ### **Features to be implemented in future**

 * Resetting Password when User Forget it.
-* Pagination of page will added to avoid too many recipes displayed on one page.
+* Pagination of page will add to avoid too many recipes displayed on one page.
 * Get the Review from the User.
-* Recipe posted Date will shown on recipe page.
+* Recipe posted Date will be shown on recipe page.

 [Go back to Top](#table-of-content)
 ***